tokenized/docs/intro-tokenized-protocol-asset-types.md

 ## 3. [MEM - Membership](../assets/mem)

 A membership token is a token that is usually handed out in a quantity of one.
-The posession of a membership token signifies the belonging of the bearer to a group.
+The possession of a membership token signifies the belonging of the bearer to a defined group.
 As a few examples, membership tokens can be used to represent membership in a Board of Directors, a non-profit organization, or even a special interest club.
-Membership tokens can allow access to certain rights and priveleges that members of the particular group are entitled..
+Membership tokens can allow access to certain rights/privileges that members of the particular group are entitled, as well as any duties/responsibilities.
 This might include entry to a physical location such as a gym or club, or entry to a restricted part of a website such as a forum or members only zone.

 ## 4. [SHC - Common Share](../assets/shc)